BurmeseNoob/Project_Team2/UseCase/UseCase18.md

 User-goal level for regional planning and strategy.

 #### **Preconditions**:
-- Access to continent-specific population data.
-- Tools for data analysis.
-- Clarification of additional data requirements (if any).
+- Clarification of additional data requirements.

 #### **Success End Condition**:
 A ranked report of all capital cities in the continent is generated and accepted.